Looking for a drug rehab center? - Let us help you!

-Medication assisted treatment (or MAT) is usually used in most methadone treatment programs.
-Apart from the methadone, you might also receive naltrexone, buprenorphine, and Vivitrol to manage drug cravings, reduce withdrawal, and taper you off your addiction.
+Medication assisted rehab (or MAT) is typically used in most methadone programs.
+Aside from the methadone, you may also receive naltrexone, buprenorphine, and Vivitrol to help with drug cravings, reduce withdrawal, and taper you off your dependence.

 Safety Precautions For Methadone Rehabilitation